JonadPulaj/vipr-gator/README.md

 # vipr-gator — Why3 formalization

 A [Why3](why3.org) formalization of the checker for VIPR certificates in [Satisfiability Modulo Theories for Verifying MILP Certificates](https://arxiv.org/pdf/2312.10420).
-Our formalization models certificates, defines semantic and proof-oriented predicates, and proves their equivalence.
-[Why3](why3.org) is able to discharge all proof obligations thus formally verifying the algorithmic correcteness of the proposed checker.
+Our formalization closely follows the paper above in modelling certificate validity/correctness by defining semantic and proof-oriented predicates that are proven equivalent.
+[Why3](why3.org) discharges all proof obligations thus formally verifying the algorithmic correcteness of the proposed checker.
 ## What’s in this repo